International Institute of Nuclear Energy

-The International Institute of Nuclear Energy (I2EN) is a French government initiative to bring together the leading universities and engineering schools to contribute to help countries partners of France for a responsible development of nuclear energy.
-The Institute's partners are the main research organizations and companies in the French nuclear energy domain.
+The International Institute of Nuclear Energy (I2EN) is a French government initiative to bring together the leading universities and engineering schools to contribute to responsible development of nuclear energy.
+The institute's partners with research organizations and companies in the French nuclear energy domain.
 Its worldwide dimension makes I2EN a source of solutions in educating and training for development of human resources in nuclear energy.

 The core purpose of I2EN is to establish a responsible approach to the management of safety for a sustainable nuclear industry.

 Mission

-The Institute's aim is to provide fitted solution for education and training ton contribute to a responsible development of the nuclear energy.
+The Institute's aim is to provide solutions for education and training to contribute to responsible development of nuclear energy.
 Training requests from governments, institutions, industry bodies or from individual students are received and analyzed and responses tailored to the specific needs identified.
 I2EN defines the standard of nuclear training for the French Ministry of Higher Education in the respect of the international standards established.
 The I2EN has an agreement with the UK National Skills Academy for Nuclear.
 Being a part of an international network, the I2EN leads seminars and professional scientific or sociological forums.
 These are meant to support a vision of a sustainable development of nuclear energy.